 - Make sure that the back of the case and the front of the case are in the correct places: the X should be on the bottom right of the case and the part of the back piece which is missing teeth should be just behind it.

-Once you are done soldering, it is time to upload code.
+Once you are done soldering, it is time to upload the test code.
+Play with the delays to check each LED.

 Before uploading the word clock code, it is best to upload the test code.
 This code will make one pin high and another low so that only 1 LED will light up either red, green or blue at a given time.
 Most likely, even though we optically checked for shorts, there will still be one on the board.
 To repair them do the following: